Edith Green-Wendell Wyatt Modernization Project

 The Edith Green-Wendell Wyatt Federal Building in the heart of Portland, Oregon, is an 18-story, 525,000 square foot facility that is home to more than 16 federal agencies and 1,200 federal employees.

 The building was originally constructed in 1974 and underwent a major renovation between 2009 and 2013.
 Today the building is a cornerstone of GSA's green building portfolio with all new mechanical, electrical, plumbing and data systems designed to make it one of the most energy efficient office buildings in the country.
-The work was completed by a team of SERA Architects and Howard S. Wright Construction who were awarded the contract in 2010.
+The work was completed by a team of Cutler Anderson Architects as the Design Excellence Architect, SERA Architects and Howard S. Wright Construction who were awarded the contract in 2010.

 The newly-renovated Federal Building includes a number of efficient, sustainable and innovative technologies including:

 - solar thermal panels that will provide for 30% of the building's domestic hot water

 - a 13,000 square foot solar roof that will produce 3% of the building's electrical energy requirements annually

 - modernized elevators that generate power as they descend

 - unique shading devices on the south, west and east facades designed to respond to the sun conditions, maximize daylight and minimize solar heat gain during the summer